FairDD: Fair Dataset Distillation: More attributes Analysis on CelebA

 \section{More attributes Analysis on CelebA}

 We explore additional facial attributes in CelebA to further demonstrate the robustness of FairDD.
 To this end, we regard \texttt{gender} as the PA, and \texttt{young}, \texttt{big\_nose}, and \texttt{blond\_hair} as the TA, which results in CelebA$_{y}$, CelebA$_{b}$, CelebA$_{h}$ and respectively.
-We also replace the target attribute from \texttt{attribute} to \texttt{blond\_hair}, resulting in CelebA$^{h}$.
-The performance is reported in Table~\ref{table: Fairness comparison on different attributes}.
-FairDD exhibits fairer behavior compared to vanilla DDs across these attributes while maintaining comparable accuracy, as seen in Table~\ref{table Accuracy comparison.}.
+We also exchange the PA and TA for CelebA$_{h}$, resulting in CelebA$^{h}$ The performance is reported on fairness and accuracy in Tables~\ref{table: Fairness comparison on different attributes} and~\ref{table Accuracy comparison.}.